Edozie10/m365-identity-security-architecture/05-rollout-plan.md

 The phased adoption model allows the identity architecture to mature progressively while ensuring that users, administrators, and support teams adapt smoothly to the new security environment.

----

-✅ This will **look very similar in quality to the repo you studied**, but it is **fully original and tailored to your project**.

----

-If you want, I can also help you write the **next file in your repo**, which is usually the most important one:

-**`identity-architecture.md`**

-That file is what **security architects and hiring managers notice first** in IAM projects. 🚀